-The wide-open spaces of Mongolian are a perfect landscape for the sounds of the Mongolia Tuvan Throat singing, as it carries the sounds of the singing over the beautiful hills and plains of Mongolian.
-Mongolian herders would practice their throat singing as they herd their sheep, goats and other animals.
+Mongolian’s wide-open spaces are a perfect landscape for the sounds of the Mongolia Tuvan Throat singing, as it carries the sounds of the singing over the beautiful hills and plains of Mongolian.
+Mongolian herders would practice their throat singing as they herd their sheep, goats, and other animals.

 Mongolia has a long tradition of Mongolian Tuvan throat singing.
 This kind of singing is an overtone kind of cultural music where singers will sing more than one pitch at the same time.
 There are four types of throat singing like Khoomei, Khorekteer, Sygyt, and Kargyraa throat singing.
 Each type of throat singing has a unique sound.
 The Mongolian rock’n’roll band the Hu have combined the Mongolian throat singing and traditional Mongolian instruments with rock’n’roll.
 The Hu and their music continue to gain popularity as they perform together with some top rock’n’roll names.

-Mongolian throat singing is a wonderful and enchanting form of musical singing which is a mixture of a husky kind of chanting and low growling sounds that all form together to produce a beautiful musically melody.
+Mongolian throat singing is a wonderful and enchanting form of musical singing.
+It is a mixture of a husky kind of chanting, and low growling sounds that all form together to produce a beautiful musical melody.

 What is Mongolian Tuvan Throat Singing?

-When people visit Mongolia they may be surprised to hear a new kind of singing that is known as the Mongolian Tuvan Throat Singing.
+When people visit Mongolia, they may be surprised to hear a new kind of singing known as the Mongolian Tuvan Throat Singing.
 This kind of throat singing has these kinds of musical qualities:

 - Purposely overtone singing – The Tuvan throat singing is a variation of singing that purposely manipulates the resonances which are created by the vocal tract.
-They do this to produce a melody that can almost sound a bit off tone, but in reality, it is overtone singing.
+They do this to produce a melody that can almost sound a bit off tone, but it is overtone singing in reality.

-This singing is a traditional form of singing that is found mainly in Mongolia, but you can also hear it in Inner Mongolia (China) and Tuva (Russia) and Siberia (Russia).
-So, in reality, you can hear this kind of singing in Mongolia, China, and Russia.
+This singing is a traditional form of singing that is found mainly in Mongolia, but you can also hear it in Inner Mongolia (China) and Tuva (Russia), and Siberia (Russia).

 Here is a video to show you some Mongolian throat singing.
 I recorded this woman singing in her Ger (Yurt) outside Ulaanbaatar, Mongolia.